confluentinc/examples/python.rst

 Client
 ~~~~~~

--  A functioning python environment with the `Confluent Python Client
+-  A functioning Python environment with the `Confluent Python Client
    for Apache Kafka <https://github.com/confluentinc/confluent-kafka-python>`__
    installed.